spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Events.md

 }, this);
 ````

-## Event when Upload Button is pressed
+## Event when the upload button is pressed
-When the `Upload` button is pressed, the `uploadButtonPress` is fired.
-The Event is fired before the `changeBeforeCreate` event.
+When the `Upload` button is pressed, the `uploadButtonPress` event is fired.
+The event is fired before the `changeBeforeCreate` event.
-It is possible to prevent the data send to the backend with the method `preventDefault` of the event.
+It is possible to prevent the data from being sent to the backend with the method `preventDefault` of the event.

 ### Example